Workers Compensation Lawyer in Charlotte, NC

 What Do You Do If You Get Hurt at Work in Charlotte?

 In general, most workers in North Carolina are covered by workers’ compensation and have the ability to obtain benefits when they were injured on the job.
-Workers’ compensation benefits are available regardless of fault.
+Workers’ comp benefits are available regardless of fault.

 Chapter 97 of the North Carolina General Statutes is known as the North Carolina Workers’ Compensation Act.
 The act requires all businesses employing three or more employees to obtain workers’ compensation insurance or qualify as self-insured employers, so workers’ compensation benefits can be paid to employees.